ratanahaerlavynah/dreamy/_poems/20-dreamys-face.md

 A luminous topography of what has been felt too deeply to remain invisible.
 Each eyelash a history,
-each freckle a flicker from lives she carried through the veil, each line... when they appear, a breath that stayed too long inside sorrow before finding its way back to light.
+each smile a dewdrop of dawn’s purest hope, each line... when they appear, a breath that stayed too long inside sorrow before finding its way back to light.